Glossary Sales Productivity

 Sales Productivity

-Between administrative tasks and non-selling responsibilities, sales reps are frequently weighed down by time-consuming and often unproductive duties.
-When sales organizations search for ways to increase their revenue potential, sales productivity is one of the first places they should look.
+Between administrative tasks and non-selling responsibilities, sales reps are frequently burdened by time-consuming tasks.
+When sales organizations seek to increase their revenue potential, sales productivity is one of the first areas to consider.

 What is Sales Productivity?